yarri/EmailAddressRecognizer/README.md

 EmailAddressRecognizer
 ======================

-Parses email addresses from the From: header in a message.
+Parses email addresses from the To: or Cc: header in a message.

 Usage
 -----